Expert on Emerging Markets, Innovation, and Winning the War for TalentBook Speaker

-In 2007, as the US based President of the South African Chamber of Commerce in America (SACCA), Euvin led the launch of the Africa Entrepreneurship Platform, committed towards empowering that segment of entrepreneurs and service organizations in the USA and Africa focused on growth, to successfully scale and enter new markets.
-In 2007 this program was featured at the Clinton Global Initiative's annual gathering in New York and has been acknowledged by New York City Mayor Michael Bloomberg as helping to strengthen business ties across borders and boundaries, connecting markets.
+A world-renowned investment banker, Naidoo is Head of PBB Global Credit Portfolio Management & Risk Appetite for one of Africa's largest financial services groups.
+In 2007, as the US-based President of the South African Chamber of Commerce in America, he led the launch of the Africa Entrepreneurship Platform, which was featured by the Clinton Global Initiative, and has been acknowledged by New York City Mayor Michael Bloomberg as helping to strengthen business ties across borders and boundaries, by connecting markets.

-Chasing Africa: How the 'Forgotten Continent' is shedding light on a New Blueprint for a Sustainable Future
+Chasing Africa: How the 'Forgotten Continent' is an Economic Blueprint for the Future

-Almost overnight, Africa has become the leapfrogging continent to implement true sustainable development.
+Almost overnight, Africa has become the leapfrogging continent, implementing powerful economic change.
 The world is watching to see what it does next.
 In this brilliant new talk, Euvin Naidoo paints Africa not as a repository of aid, but as an innovator connecting economic recovery and hyper growth to sustainability.
-What can your industry learn from Africa, which lessons are applicable and which are not, and how, practically, can you implement its best practices?
+What can the rest of the world learn from Africa?
+Which lessons are applicable to US an Europe, and which are locked in to the context of Africa?
 Naidoo talks about Africa, but in the context of the global economy and your business.
-Economic recovery is now inextricably linked with the implementation of smart, sustainable technologies-- and Africa, unburdened by old infrastructures, is carving an innovative path that has lessons for the rest of the world.
-Naidoo, a speaker with enormous presence, is in the unique position to give you the startling, upbeat news of what's happening half the world away-- developments that will have an enormous impact on how we think about business, government, the global economy and, above all, sustainability.
+Economic recovery is now inextricably linked with the implementation of smart, sustainable technologies—and Africa, unburdened by old infrastructures, is carving an innovative path that has lessons for the rest of the world.
+Naidoo is in the unique position to give you the startling, upbeat news of what's happening half the world away—developments that will have an enormous impact on how we think about business, government, and kickstarting the global economy.

 Leadership in the 21st Century

-In this talk, Naidoo deconstructs everything that led to our current economic crisis.
-Moving quickly, he points a way forward -- a practical labyrinthine path that ends in recovery.
-What do the current signs point to?
-When will the US, and the rest of the world, move from downturn to turnaround, and what is the best way to get there?
-And what is the important role China plays?
-During this confounding crisis, there is perhaps no better speaker to hear from than Euvin Naidoo, one of the most buzzed-about and hardest working economics scholars today.
+In this talk, Naidoo deconstructs everything that led to our current global economic situation.
+Moving quickly, he points a way forward—a practical path that ends in recovery: Innovation is the key to making long-term gains throughout each and every sector.
+How can we bolster innovation?
+Surprisingly, Naidoo points to a world-wide need to establish meaningful, sustainable, cooperative practices that utilize the specific benefits each country has.
+There is perhaps no better speaker to plot this course than Euvin Naidoo, one of the most buzzed-about and hardest working economics scholars today.